Skip to main content

 The Plagiarism Spectrum is a continuum of 10 common types of plagiarism compiled by Turnitin, a company that provides tools to ensure originality for educators.
 Some of the major types include:

 • Copying or submitting someone else's work – From copying-and-pasting to buying term papers online, this is one of the most frequent and most serious types of plagiarism, according to Turnitin's worldwide survey.
+Turnitin noted several ways that someone's work can be copied, including directly copying or making various edits to copied segments.

-• Improper citation – This form of plagiarism can take various forms, such as not using quotation marks correctly, paraphrasing multiple sources by cobbling them together, and citing non-existent sources or inaccurate information from your sources.
+• Improper citation – This form of plagiarism can take various forms, such as not using quotation marks correctly, paraphrasing multiple sources by cobbling them together and citing non-existent sources or inaccurate information from your sources.

 Intent to cheat and extent of plagiarism are important factors when it comes to assessing the severity of a plagiarism case, according to Tracey Bretag in a "PLOS Medicine" article titled “Challenges in Addressing Plagiarism in Education.”
-Intention is especially important when evaluating cases of accidental plagiarism, which can result from poor note taking, not quoting or citing properly or paraphrasing incorrectly.
+Intention is especially important when evaluating cases of accidental plagiarism, which can result from poor note taking, not quoting or citing properly, or paraphrasing incorrectly.

 Students are often told that general or common knowledge does not require citation.
 When it comes to what is common knowledge in respect to plagiarism, this includes facts that are widely known to the public, ones that are not the results of original or unique research.
 Such facts are available from numerous (credible) sources and are not protected by copyright laws.
+Common knowledge examples include the following:

 • Citrus fruits are a good source of vitamin C.